ChenYiYuIvan/rl_portfolio_management/notes/info.md

 Episode = keep policy / value function fixed and apply actions on environment

 Loop for episodes:
-- select subsection of historical data
+- select [subsection of / all of] historical data
 - use them as observation to make actions
 - store rewards
 - update policy / value function